aust1nz/aust1nz.github.io/_projects/tsho-custom-screening.md

 </div>
 </div>

+#### Job Setup

+When a hiring manager first selects a position that they will be screening, they are automatically redirected to a job setup page.
+On this page, they can indicate which stages they will follow in their hiring process -- for example, a resume review, followed by a phone interview, followed by an in-person interview.
+The dashboard tabs for this job would then reflect this decision.

+Our system supports as little as one stage and up to seven, so hiring managers are able to implement a process that is appropriate for their team and for the level of the position.

-_(Click on the pictures with play buttons to see a GIF. __Please Note:__ The posting listed here is an example job, and the applications below are for example candidates.!)_
+_(Click on the any of the pictures with play buttons to see a GIF.)_ __Please Note:__ The posting listed here is an example job, and the applications below are for example candidates.!

 ![job selection](/img/portfolio/candidate-selection/select-job.png){: .img-responsive .img-thumbnail .click-gif}

+#### Candidate Details

+The dashboard is designed so that hiring managers can quickly review the most important details about a candidate.
+If the candidate is a current employee, a click-over box appears with details about his/her current position.
+If the candidate included a cover letter, that's quickly visible as well, and all candidates have links to PDF versions of their resumes.

+As screeners make decisions, they can also capture or review notes about the process.

 ![view candidate details](/img/portfolio/candidate-selection/candidate-details.png){: .img-responsive .img-thumbnail .click-gif}

+#### Quick Decision-Making

+Once screeners make a decision about each candidate, they can quickly pass the candidate to the next stage, or choose to reject the candidate.
+These decisions will track candidates in the appropriate tabs, and once candidates make it to the final 'Passed Screening' phase, they begin the hiring process.

 ![make screening decisions](/img/portfolio/candidate-selection/screening-decisions.png){: .img-responsive .img-thumbnail .click-gif}

+### Technology Stack

+This dashboard is a subset of DCPS's recruitment and selection data system, which runs in Salesforce.
+These pages are built in Visualforce, with heavy reliance on [`apex:actionSupport`](https://developer.salesforce.com/docs/atlas.en-us.pages.meta/pages/pages_compref_actionSupport.htm) to update data without full page refreshes, and a few pieces of custom Javascript.
+It relies on robustly tested custom Apex controllers.
+The visual style was created using the [Bootstrap](http://getbootstrap.com/) CSS framework.